acemod/ACE3/docs/wiki/feature/atragmx.md

 ### 3.4 Example with overwritten zero distance

-- The `Default zero distance` can be overwritten with the `Scopes module` or the `serverconfig.hpp`.
+- The `Default zero distance` can be overwritten with the [Scopes module](https://ace3mod.com/wiki/feature/scopes.html) or the [Settings Framework](https://ace3mod.com/wiki/framework/settings-framework.html).
-- In this case, the Range Card will be automatically updated, NOT the AtragMx.
+- In this case, the [Range Card](https://ace3mod.com/wiki/feature/rangecard.html) will be automatically updated, NOT the AtragMx.
 - Open the `Gun` column, check and update the `Zero Range` and `Done`.

 <img src="{{ site.baseurl }}/img/wiki/feature/atragmx4.png" width="1400" height="600" alt="Default zero distance" />